m50d/m50d.github.com/_posts/2017-11-18-here-we-go-again.md

 ---
 ![](/destined.jpg)

-*Gundam Seed*'s original sin, at least when seen as a fight show, is that it tries to
+Seen as a fight show, *Gundam Seed*'s original sin is that it tries to have repeated fights between the same two teams.